Susan G. Komen® Credit Card Review

-As if all of this wasn't enough, the Susan G. Komen® Credit Card is currently offering an introductory 0-percent APR on purchases for the first 12 billing cycles and a 0-percent introductory APR for 12 billing cycles on balance transfers made within the first 60 days of account opening (then, 13.99% - 23.99% Variable APR on purchases).
+As if all of this wasn't enough, the Susan G. Komen® Credit Card is currently offering an introductory 0-percent APR on purchases for the first 12 billing cycles and a 0-percent introductory APR for 12 billing cycles on balance transfers made within the first 60 days of account opening (then, 13.99% - 23.99%).
 If you're looking to make a substantial purchase or consolidate your credit card debt, this could be a card worth checking out.

 The Susan G. Komen® Card's top rewards categories are gas and groceries – if those aren't your top spending categories, than you won't realize the full potential of this card.

-Additionally, even with the 0 percent APR for 12 billing cycles on balance transfers (before 13.99% - 23.99% Variable APR on balance transfers), there is a balance transfer fee to figure in: $10 or 3 percent for every transfer, whichever is greater.
+Additionally, even with the 0 percent APR for 12 billing cycles on balance transfers (before 13.99% - 23.99%), there is a balance transfer fee to figure in: $10 or 3 percent for every transfer, whichever is greater.
 If you anticipate needing to make several balance transfers, there are cards that offer introductory periods without transfer fees.